EmberD323/wheres-wally-backend/README.md

-# blog-api-backend
+# Wheres Wally - Backend

-This the backend API for a wheres waldo project (A photo tagging app)
+This is the backend API for a Wheres Wally project (A photo tagging app)

 # Deployed
 - https://wheres-wally-d323.netlify.app/